AzureMentor/microsoft-graph-docs/concepts/delta-query-groups.md

 The `members@delta` property is included in group objects by default, when the `$select` query parameter has not been specified, or when the `$expand=members` parameter is explicitly specified.
 For groups with many members it is possible that all members cannot fit into a single response; in this section we describe the pattern you should implement to handle such cases.

+> [!NOTE]
->**Note:** This pattern applies to both the initial retrieval of group state as well as to subsequent calls to get delta changes.
+> This pattern applies to both the initial retrieval of group state as well as to subsequent calls to get delta changes.

 Let's assume you are executing the following delta query - either to capture the initial full state of groups, or later on to get delta changes: